Tiered vs Flat-Rate Subscription Database Design

 Proration & Mid-Cycle State Transitions

-Step 1: Lock the target subscription row using SELECT ...
-FOR UPDATE to prevent concurrent modifications.
+Step 1: Lock the target subscription row to prevent concurrent modifications.

 BEGIN;